Al-Jammasin al-Gharbi

 Al-Jammasin al-Gharbi was a Palestinian Arab village in the Jaffa Subdistrict.
 It was depopulated during the 1947–48 Civil War in Mandatory Palestine on March 17, 1948.
 It was located 6.5 km northeast of Jaffa.

+Etymology

+The name refers to the Jammasin tribe, a plural form of the Arabic word "jammas", meaning a water buffalo grower.
+Al-Gharbi is an adjective which means "the western", pertaining to the western part of the tribe.